Pylons/pyramid/docs/tutorials/wiki/definingviews.rst

 The context will be a ``Page`` resource.
 Then it substitutes an HTML anchor for each *WikiWord* reference in the rendered HTML using a compiled regular expression.

-The curried function named ``check`` is used as the first argument to ``wikiwords.sub``, indicating that it should be called to provide a value for each WikiWord match found in the content.
+The curried function named ``check`` is used as the first argument to ``wikiwords.sub``, indicating that it should be called to provide a value for each ``WikiWord`` match found in the content.
-If the wiki (our page's ``__parent__``) already contains a page with the matched WikiWord name, the ``check`` function generates a view link to be used as the substitution value and returns it.
+If the wiki (our page's ``__parent__``) already contains a page with the matched ``WikiWord`` name, the ``check`` function generates a view link to be used as the substitution value and returns it.
-If the wiki does not already contain a page with the matched WikiWord name, the function generates an "add" link as the substitution value and returns it.
+If the wiki does not already contain a page with the matched ``WikiWord`` name, the function generates an "add" link as the substitution value and returns it.

-As a result, the ``content`` variable is now a fully formed bit of HTML containing various view and add links for WikiWords based on the content of our current page resource.
+As a result, the ``content`` variable is now a fully formed bit of HTML containing various view and add links for ``WikiWord``s based on the content of our current page resource.

 We then generate an edit URL because it is easier to do here than in the template.
 Finally we wrap up a number of arguments in a dictionary and return it.